 We know from the leaked, early 2014 telephone conversation between Victoria Nuland, then assistant secretary of state for European and Eurasian affairs, and Geoffrey Pyatt, then U.S. ambassador to Ukraine, that then Vice President Biden played a role in “midwifing” the U.S.-backed overthrow of an elected Ukrainian government soon after that conversation.

 That’s the biggest crime in this story that isn’t being told.
 The illegal overthrow of a sovereign government.

 As booty from the coup, the sitting vice president’s son, Hunter Biden, soon got a seat on the board of Ukraine’s biggest gas producer, Burisma Holdings.
 This can only be seen as a transparently neocolonial maneuver to take over a country and install one’s own people.
 But Biden’s son wasn’t the only one.

 A family friend of then Secretary of State John Kerry also joined Burisma’s board.
 U.S. agricultural giant Monsanto got a Ukrainian contract soon after the overthrow.
 And the first, post-coup Ukrainian finance minister was an American citizen, a former State Department official, who was given Ukrainian citizenship the day before she took up the post.

-After a Ukrainian prosecutor began looking into possible corruption at Burisma, Biden openly admitted at a conference last year that as vice president he withheld a $1 billion credit line to Ukraine until the government fired the prosecutor.
+After a Ukrainian prosecutor began looking into possible corruption at Burisma, Biden openly admitted at a conference last year that as vice president he withheld a one billion dollar credit line to Ukraine until the government fired the prosecutor.
 As Biden says himself, it took only six hours for it to happen.